River Tower Festival celebrates the iconic Sulphur Springs Water Tower

 Sulphur Springs Water Tower through the decades

-The Tower was used a water source until 1971 when the city became the main water supplier to the area.
+The Tower was used as a water source until 1971 when the city became the main water supplier to the area.
 From 1952 until 1985, the 12-acre tower site became the home to the Tower Drive-In Theater.
-The theater was demolished in 1985 after being condemned by the city.
+The theatre was demolished in 1985 after being condemned by the city.
 The Tower became forgotten and taken for granted.
 It became a sight of graffiti and deterioration for the next decade.

 In 1989 the tower was repainted in preparation to sell the property to developers.
 After interference by preservationists, the developer abandoned their goal of developing the property and in 2005 the City of Tampa purchased the property and installed lighting.
 This was the last time that the Tower received any sort of attention.